-Modified IEEE 39-bus and IEEE 9-bus systems were used in the Jiriwibhakorn et al. study's implementation.
+Modified IEEE 39-bus and IEEE 9-bus systems were used in the implementation of the Jiriwibhakorn et al. study.
 The outcomes of the ANFIS installation demonstrate that ANFIS has a high degree of accuracy when predicting CCT values.
 Furthermore, a comparison between the ANFIS findings and the commonly utilized ANN results shows that the ANFIS produces better results faster [14].
 Goni et al. use the extreme learning machine (ELM) method to propose a self-activating fault detection and classification system in their work.
 MATLAB Simulink is used to simulate fault data [15].
 Upadhyay et al. constructed a flaw detector and classifier using a feed-forward ANN with a backpropagation technique.
 Performance is evaluated using mean squared error (MSE) and the confusion matrix of the classifier and detector [16].
 Using an extended ANN, Obi et al. located the issue [17].
-Using the Global Positioning System (GPS) and the Global System for Mobile Communications (GSM), problem analysis was carried out in this manner.
-For training, testing, and validation, the ANN's mean square error value satisfies the desired MSE.
+Using the Global Positioning System (GPS) and the Global System for Mobile Communications (GSM), problem analysis was conducted in this manner.
+For training, testing, and validation, the ANN mean square error value satisfies the desired MSE.
 Using MRA, the Taguchi technique, and the discrete wavelet transform, an artificial neural network model is created.
-Using the variations in wavelet entropies of three-phase voltages, three-phase currents, and neutral current, the study aims to identify, classify, and forecast the location of faults.
-Using the Taguchi approach, an orthogonal dataset was created in order to train the ANN [18].
+Using the variations in wavelet entropies of three-phase voltages, three-phase currents, and neutral currents, the study aims to identify, classify, and forecast the location of faults.
+Using the Taguchi approach, an orthogonal dataset was created to train the ANN [18].
 In a study by Affijulla and Tripathy, the three-phase current signal of the transmission line was deconstructed to the fifth level of detail.
 Using a DWT-ANN approach, these data were used to extract features and complete fault classification and detection.
 The classification accuracy of this hybrid model was determined to be 90.60% [19].

 Applications for transmission line monitoring can make use of ML, a crucial machine learning technology.
-A neural network can be trained using offline data, which makes it very helpful for fault analysis and detection in power systems.
+A neural network can be trained using offline data, which can be extremely helpful in fault analysis and detection in power systems.
 ML can be used to resolve the issue of distance relays falsely tripping owing to over- or under-reach faults.
 According to one study, ML can provide improved zone access capabilities together with transmission line failure detection.
-An ML method for suppressing fault resistance on distance relays based on pattern recognition is given in a research [20].
+An ML method for suppressing fault resistance on distance relays based on pattern recognition is given in the research [20].
 It was found that the network adjusted to changes in the power system network following extensive training with a variety of failure patterns.
-A feed-forward back-propagation neural network was employed by the authors of the research to identify faults in a three-phase transmission line.
+The authors of the research employed a feed-forward back-propagation neural network to identify faults in a three-phase transmission line.
 They fixed issues that, in the event of relay and circuit breaker failure, may cut off a sizable portion of the system network from the power source.
-The implementation of artificial intelligence technique in power system fault analysis and detection has been encouraged by the heuristic procedure utilized by power system operators in fault analysis.
-A neural network approach was used to locate the power system's malfunctioning component.
+The implementation of artificial intelligence techniques in power system fault analysis and detection was encouraged by the heuristic procedure utilized by power system operators in fault analysis.
+A neural network approach was used to locate the power system malfunctioning component.
 To represent busbars, transformers, and transmission lines, a multilayer perceptron neural network and general regression are utilized.
-Network topological changes might be handled by the intended module without requiring the network to be retrained.
+Network topological changes might be managed by the intended module without requiring the network to be retrained.